MS-SQL Windows Server Failover Clustering (WSFC) is used for MS-SQL High Availability deployment on VMware VCF.

 vSAN ESA provides native SCSI-3 PR support.

-For all shared disks use VMware Paravirtual SCSI (PVSCSI) controller with SCSI Bus Sharing "Physical".
+All shared virtual disks must be connected via VMware Paravirtual SCSI (PVSCSI) controller with SCSI Bus Sharing "Physical".

 If you want improve parallel performance, distribute shared disks across multiple PVSCSI controllers (up to four per VM) to maximize I/O parallelism and improve queue depths.

-Shared (multi-writer) virtual disks mode must be set to Independent - Persistent as it disables possibility to use VMware snapshots.
+Shared virtual disk mode must be set to Independent - Persistent to disable possibility to use VMware snapshots.
+The multi-writer flag in sharing mode must not be used.

 Storage Policy-Based Management (SPBM)